 - Finding the right dosage

 - Taking other drugs with Buprenorphine

 - The potential for Butrans abuse.

 1.)
-How effective is the patch at reducing pain?
+How effective is the patch for reducing pain?

 Many with chronic pain who have accumulated years worth of opiate use are often skeptical about the effectiveness of Butrans.

 Yet many are surprised once they start using the patch.